athletics/AdManager/README.md

 ### Instructions

 - Add new inventory items that reflect the maximum possible number of dynamically inserted ads.
-Note that each inventory item should have unique and `slot` and `id` values.
 - Set the additional options `dynamic` and `localContext` in the inventory config.
 ```javascript
 var config = {